 And yet, with a silky texture, and an explosion in the mouth!

-Tell me when you drink the coffee and I’ll tell you what coffee to drink!
+Tell me when you drink your coffee and I’ll tell you which coffee to drink!

-If the WHO recommends drinking 5 coffees a day, it is because some people will choose to drink them all at once, and others will choose to spread them out over the whole day, from breakfast to dinner and including the coffee break.
+WHO recommends drinking 5 coffees a day because some people will choose to drink them all at once.
+Whereas, others will choose to spread them out over the whole day, from breakfast to dinner and including the coffee break.

-It’s up to you to choose, we offer you coffees for every moment and every occasion!
+It’s up to you to choose, we have a list of coffees for every moment and every occasion!

 Breakfast is the time to wake up in the morning and have a cup of coffee!

-Wake-up coffees are then appreciated, they are chocolatey, sweet coffees that take us gently from the foot of the bed.
+Wake-up coffees are then appreciated, they are chocolatey, sweet coffees that get us up from our bed.

 The coffee break, a former snack time, was invented by the Collectif Café in the 1960s and has given rise to a real ritual essential to the smooth running of organizations.

-In fact, it is within companies that we drink the most coffee!
+In fact, it is within our working hours that we drink the most coffee!